Regularized Periods and the global Gan-Gross-Prasad conjecture : The case of $U(n+2r) \times U(n)$: Introduction

-In their influential paper \cite{Ich}, Ichino-Ikeda formulated a refined GGP conjecture expressing the Bessel periods in terms of special values explicitly for orthogonal groups of co-rank 1, i.e., $SO(n+1) \times SO(n)$ case.
+In their influential paper \cite{Ich}, Ichino--Ikeda formulated a refined GGP conjecture expressing the Bessel periods explicitly in terms of special values for orthogonal groups of co-rank 1, i.e., the $SO(n+1) \times SO(n)$ case.
 Thereafter, Liu \cite{L} extended their conjecture to higher co-rank cases for both orthogonal groups and hermitian unitary groups and Xue \cite{Xue} formulated the corresponding refined conjecture for metaplectic-symplectic groups.
 The refined GGP conjecture implies the (i) $\to$ (ii) direction of the original GGP conjecture.